Hey Kids (Start Here)

 A short time.

-So he brushes his teeth, he changes his clothes, he fixes his hair, he takes an aspirin in the vague hope of headache aversion, and then re-enters the living room.
+So he brushes his teeth, he changes his clothes, he fixes his hair, he takes an aspirin in the hope of headache aversion, and then reenters the living room.

-Newton has relocated from the coffee table to the kitchen, where he is contemplating the contents of their pantry with his head cocked and his glasses in place.
-His fingers curl around his sleeves in a new and troubling habit that Hermann, in this otherwise unremarkable instant, abruptly understands.
+Newton has relocated from the coffee table to the kitchen, where he contemplates the contents of their pantry with his head cocked and his glasses in place.
+His fingers curl around his sleeves, tugging them down in a new and troubling habit that Hermann, in this otherwise unremarkable instant, abruptly understands.

 He cannot bear to see his skin.

-It’s an hypothesis that his brain upstages straight to a working model.
-He is certain he’s right.
+It’s a hypothesis his brain upgrades straight to working model.
+He’s certain he’s right.
 All he needs is a timetable.

 Hermann stares at Newton, running his memory backwards, scanning through all that had happened, trying to remember the last time the other man had rolled up his sleeves.

-He had seen the tattoos after the man’s MRI at the PPDC, when he’d exchanged his clothes for scrubs.
-He had seen them in their San Francisco hotel room when Hermann had divested his semi-conscious colleague of everything he was wearing except his boxers and undershirt.
+He’d seen the tattoos after the man’s MRI at the PPDC, when he’d exchanged his clothes for scrubs.
+He’d seen them in their San Francisco hotel room when Hermann had divested his semi-conscious colleague of everything he was wearing except his boxers and undershirt.

 He hasn’t seen them since.